-This was originally drafted as the epilogue of my book The Open Revolution.
+This was originally drafted back in 2017 as the epilogue of my book The Open Revolution.

 It is natural to assume I am something of a digital enthusiast, even a digital “techno” utopian, confident that digital technology will lead us to nirvana.